OFFICE OF THE SELECTBOARD

 The Highway Department budget should be revisited to account for the new 5th employee the department recently hired.
 This will help the Selectboard obtain more accurate amounts for the budget spending.
 As some line items on the spreadsheet can be altered and moved, the budget and its inclusions should be as accurate as possible.

-Other Needle Mover items such as health Insurance and Retirements directly impact the percentage of the budget spent.
+Other Needle Mover items such as Health Insurance and Retirements directly impact the percentage of the budget spent.

 Budget Needle Movers